 While Asian and East European countries are mass-producing engineers and scientists, Latin America's state-run universities are producing large numbers of psychologists, sociologists and political scientists.

-test that measures 15-year-olds' proficiency in reading, math and science, Latin American countries' scores were among the lowest in the world.
+In the latest Program for International Student Assessment, a standardized test that measures 15-year-olds' proficiency in reading, math and science, Latin American countries' scores were among the lowest in the world.

-Latin America.
+Only 1 percent of all world investment in research and development goes to Latin America.
 The region's 32 countries together spend $11 billion per year in R&D -- less than the $12 billion that South Korea alone spends, according to the Inter-American Development Bank.

 Why is all of this important?
 Because in today's knowledge economy, it's not raw materials that get you rich, it's services, marketing and brains.

-American consumers buy at any U.S. cafeteria, less than 3 percent of the price goes to the region's farmers.
+My favorite example: Of each cup of Latin American-grown coffee that American consumers buy at any U.S. cafeteria, less than 3 percent of the price goes to the region's farmers.
 The remaining 97 percent goes to those involved in the genetic engineering, processing, branding, marketing and other knowledge-based activities that help produce a cup of java, most of which are based outside the region.

-America.
+Despite these depressing statistics, I'm still optimistic about Latin America.
 The region is also experiencing several encouraging trends, including more democracy and political and economic stability.

-from Latin America's age-old curse of extreme political swings, which led to instability, capital flight and ever-growing poverty.
+Brazil, Mexico, Chile, Colombia and Peru, among others, are breaking away from Latin America's age-old curse of extreme political swings, which led to instability, capital flight and ever-growing poverty.
 These and other countries have bet on economic continuity, which is beginning to draw growing domestic and foreign investments.
 In several cases, shrewd economic moves have been made by a new breed of economically responsible leftist

 governments.